 There is no further appeal process regarding the rating decision.
-If the individual feels the process has not been followed correctly they can consider the Respect and Resolution policy
+If the individual feels the process has not been followed correctly they can consider the grievance process

 5. Who does what and when?

 5.1 Agreeing Objectives

 As part of the annual appraisal process, you and your manager will agree a set of objectives which cover: